18 Essential Business Phone System Features to Boost Productivity

 This gives you an accurate, data-backed view of your performance at individual, group, and department-wide levels, which is crucial for smart decision-making and strategy.

-Look out for calling solutions that make it easy to track the following call center KPIs:
+Look out for business phone solutions that make it easy to track the following call center KPIs:

 - Total call volumes